spannaa/apkToolkit/README.md

   - Sign with test keys
   - Sign with release keys
   - Zipalign (after compiling & signing)

+Running cleanup.bat after quitting will delete all installed frameworks and log.txt

 SETUP

 1. Java MUST be installed for this tool to work.
-Java 7 (JRE 1.7) is recommended.

 2. Create a project folder to work in - this could be named after the rom you're working with or you could just use a generic folder name if you're only working with user apps.